 June 19, 2017

 Since individual travel is now prohibited to Cuba, we will be reinstating our group trips.
-Call or email us to register for our November 1 – 9, 2017 group Cuba trip.
-This is a People to People legally licensed trip including Havana, Viñales Valley, Cienfuegos, Trinidad, and three UNESCO World Heritage Sites.
-Only 14 places available, and registration suggested by August 15
+Call or email us to join our email list for group trips to Cuba.
+These are People to People legally licensed trips including Havana, Viñales Valley, Cienfuegos, Trinidad, and three UNESCO World Heritage Sites.

 YOUR CHANCE TO STUDY IN CUBA!

 Because of the U.S. restrictions of U.S. citizens to travel to Cuba, we can offer Spanish study in Cuba in a specific way through Language Link.
 Spanish study trips to Cuba following the restrictions for U.S. citizens to travel under a People to People license are now available, starting on the date of your choice and from one to four weeks.